Hope2925/IQ_Bootcamp_2023/git_practice/README.md

 ## What is git?
 Version control is important in coding.
 It operates similarly to version history in a Google Doc.
 With git version control, you can revert to a previous version that was working.
 Git also allows you to code in groups well while tracking all changes.

+GitHub is a web-based implementation of git that provides cloud storage for git projects (called repositories or repos).
+This cloud storage is what allows multiple people to access the same repository.

 Git is at its foundation, very simple, yet can quickly become very complicated.

 -------------------------------